 What is LEO Retirement?

-- Also Read: Early Retirement Myths Federal Employees Need to Stop Believing
+- Also Read: Early Retirement Dreams Federal Employees HaveāAnd the Realities They Should Prepare For

-The concern for individuals working in law enforcement who do not qualify as LEOs is that they do not reap the same retirement benefits as qualifying LEOs who have the advantage of a more generous calculation profile.
+The concern for individuals working in law enforcement who do not qualify as LEOs is that they do not reap the same retirement benefits as qualifying LEOs who have the advantage ofĀ a more generous calculation profile.

 Related LEO Articles